We’ve all heard that social media can take a toll on our mental health.

 Sometimes I think back to the days when Instagram stories didn’t even exist and podcasts were barely a thing.
 I consumed so much less back then and my mind was definitely a healthier place.
 My old soul longs for the simpler days when I didn’t even have access to the internet on my Motorola Razr.
 Back then, the only way to access social media (aka Myspace) was at home on a computer

 I know that there are positives to social media.
 For me, a huge positive is being able to connect with people I wouldn’t have met otherwise.
 I’ve been able to talk to and meet up with incredible people who have similar interests and passions.
 I’ve been able to keep up with the lives of my cousins who live in different countries, and I’ll never forget the day when Kehlani posted on Snapchat that she liked my blog.

-Social media (or more accurately, the people on social media) can provide us with inspiration, new ideas, different ways of thinking.
-There’s also the memes and Vine compilations that make you laugh until you pee.
+Social media (or more accurately, the people on social media) can provide us with inspiration, new ideas, and different ways of thinking.
+There are also the memes and Vine compilations that make you laugh until you cry.

 But the comparison part is not fun.
 Social media can feel so highly curated and people tend to only share their highlight reels.
 Even though I know this, it can feel like my life is not as fun or put together as others seem.
 There’s also pressure to stay relevant by posting often, and that’s not fun either.